List of Royal Air Force stations

-This list of Royal Air Force stations is an overview of all current stations of the Royal Air Force (RAF) throughout the United Kingdom and overseas.
+This list of Royal Air Force stations lists all current stations of the Royal Air Force (RAF) throughout the United Kingdom and overseas.
 This includes front-line and training airbases, support, administrative and training stations with no flying activity, unmanned airfields used for training, intelligence gathering stations and an early warning radar network.

-The list also includes RAF stations occupied by the United States Visiting Forces, former RAF stations now operated by defence contractor QinetiQ on behalf of the Ministry of Defence (MOD), and air weapons ranges operated by the MOD.
+The list includes RAF stations occupied by the United States Visiting Forces, former RAF stations now operated by defence contractor QinetiQ on behalf of the Ministry of Defence (MOD), and air weapons ranges operated by the MOD.

-Overseas, the RAF operates airfields at four Permanent Joint Operating Bases (PJOBs) which are located in British Overseas Territories.
+Overseas, the RAF operates airfields at four Permanent Joint Operating Bases (PJOBs) at British Overseas Territories.

 RAF stations and MOD airfields in the UK

 Royal Air Force

-RAF Voyager at RAF Brize Norton.
+A RAF Voyager at RAF Brize Norton.

-Eurocopter Squirrel HT1 at RAF Shawbury.
+A Eurocopter Squirrel HT1 at RAF Shawbury.

 RAF front-line operations are centred on seven main operating bases (MOBs):